Director/Screenplay/Producer/Photography – Trevor McBain, Music – Ross Crowley, Special Effects Supervisor – Aaron Baucaire.

 There is a reasonable attention paid to characters who all have credible reactions to the situation, which is the basis of any good survival horror film.
 Most of the performances in the film – all unknown newcomers – are convincing and do not let the show down.
 There is never any explanation given for The Yowie, except for a few vague comments about it being a mythical creature.

 Prey should not be confused with some ten other films using the same identical title.
-Most of these are short films but others include Norman J. Warren’s alien horror film Prey (1978) and the killer lion film Prey (2007), as well as another unrelated Australian horror film Prey (2009).
+Most of these are short films but others include Norman J. Warren’s alien horror film Prey (1978), the killer lion film Prey (2007), the desert island horror Prey (2019), as well as another unrelated Australian horror film Prey (2009).